Bra-Moch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script uses the cat command to display the contents of both files, separated by a newline character.

 ##4 Display last 10 lines of a file
-This script uses tail comand to display the last 10 lines of the file.
+This script uses tail command to display the last 10 lines of the file.

+##5 Display first 10 lines of a file
+This script uses head command to display the first 10 lines of the file.